 3. Apollo Tyres

 Apollo Tyres was founded in 1972 and is headquartered in Gurgaon, India.
-Since then it has become one of the leading global suppliers of tyres and boasts a presence in over 100 countries.
+Since then it has become one of the leading global suppliers of tires and boasts a presence in over 100 countries.
 The company markets its products under two brands Apollo and Vredestein.

 If tyres that come as original fitment with new vehicles are considered then Apollo Tyres takes the top spot.
 The company currently makes radials for cars, bikes, and a host of other commercial vehicles.